 Compostion & Functions

-The CTSAMM works under the leadership of Major General Ibrahim Abduljelill Ethiopia.
-The CTSAMM is generously supported by IGAD Member States, the IGAD Partners Forum, as well as through financial and in-kind contributions from the US, UK, EU, China, Denmark, Netherlands, Italy, Japan, Sweden, Norway and Germany.
+The CTSAMM works under the leadership of Major General Ibrahim Abduljelill of Ethiopia.
+The CTSAMM is generously supported by IGAD Member States, the IGAD Partners Forum, as well as through financial and in-kind contributions from the US, UK, EU, China, Denmark, Japan, Norway and Germany.

-The CTSAMM Chairperson is supported by a deputy, several advisers and liaison officers.
+The CTSAMM Chairperson is supported by a Deputy, several advisers and Operations staff.
 They coordinate the field monitoring teams and help direct investigations.
-They also engage with key partners such as the AU and UNMISS, as well as other stakeholders such as humanitarian organizations, Party representatives, community leaders, donors and members of the international community.
+They also engage with key partners such as IGAD, AU and UNMISS, as well as other stakeholders such as humanitarian organisations, Party representatives, community leaders, donors and members of the international community.

-CTSAMM MVTs are deployed in Aweil, Bentiu, Bor, Juba, Leer, Malakal, Pibor, Torit, Wau, Yambio, Renk and Bunj.
-The Ayod Nassir and Yei MVTs work from Juba.
+CTSAMM MVTs are deployed in Aweil, Bentiu, Bor, Juba, Leer, Malakal, Pibor, Torit, Wau, Yambio, Melut and Bunj.
+The Ayod, Nassir and Yei MVTs work from Juba and travel frequently to their areas.
 The MVTs can be deployed anywhere at short notice and will ensure deteriorating security situations in which civilians are at risk are prioritized.
 Security and some logistical support for the teams is provided by UNMISS.
-Each team consists of 13 people, including team leaders, observers and support staff, as well as community liaison officers and liaison representatives from the two Parties in conflict.
+Each team consists of 13 people, including team leaders, observers and support staff, as well as community liaison officers.